rayhant2/Boids-simulation/README.md

 ### &emsp;Cohesion

-The cohesion rule accounts for the grouping of birds.
+&emsp;&ensp;The cohesion rule accounts for the grouping of birds.
 Each bird is initialized with a random position, displacement, and velocity.
 Within a given "cohesionRadius," the birds travel towards each other; the birds look at every other bird within the given radius, take the average position of those birds, and change its trajectory to accelerate towards the average position.